cmuench/inotify-proxy/README.md

 ## Purpose

-Enables file watcher in a Docker container with a NFS mounted filesystem.
+Enables file watcher in a Docker Container/Virtual Machine with a NFS mounted filesystem.

 ## Installation